SaskiaWells/Shape---Cocktail-App/README.md

 API: https://www.thecocktaildb.com/api.php?ref=apilist.fun

-To run the project:
+To run the project ensure you have flutter installed on you device:

+cd random-cocktail-generator

-install all dependancies: npm install
+install all dependancies: flutter pub get

 run the project: flutter run